Guru Angad

-After the death of Guru Nanak in 1539, Guru Angad led the Sikh tradition.
+After the death of Nanak in 1539, Angad led the Sikh tradition.
 He is remembered in Sikhism for adopting and formalising the Gurmukhi alphabet.
-He began the process of compiling the hymns of Guru Nanak and contributed 63 Saloks of his own.
+He began the process of compiling the hymns of Nanak and contributed 62 or 63 Saloks of his own.
 Instead of his own son, he chose his disciple Amar Das as his successor and the third Guru of Sikhism.

 Biography

 Early life

-Guru Angad was born with birth name of Lehna (also transliterated as Lahina) in village Matte-di-Sarai (now Sarainaga) in the District Sri Muktsar Sahib of Punjab region.
+Angad was born on 31 March 1504 with the birth name of Lehna (also transliterated as Lahina) in the village of Matte-di-Sarai (now Sarainaga) in Muktsar district of the Punjab region.
 He was the son of a small but successful trader named Pheru Mal.
 His mother's name was Mata Ramo (also known as Mata Sabhirai, Mansa Devi and Daya Kaur).
+His grandfather was named Baba Narayan Das Trehan.
 Like all the Sikh Gurus, Lehna came from Khatri caste and specifically the Trehan gotra (clan).

-At age 16, Angad married a Khatri girl named Mata Khivi in January 1520.
-They had two sons (Dasu and Datu) and one or two daughters (Amro and Anokhi), depending on the primary sources.
+At age 16, Lehna married a Khatri girl named Khivi in January 1520.
+They had two sons, Datu (b.
+1535) and Dasu (b.
+1542), and one or two daughters, Amro (b.
+1526) and Anokhi (b.
+1535), depending on the primary sources.
 The entire family of his father had left their ancestral village in fear of the invasion of Babur's armies.
 After this the family settled at Khadur Sahib, a village by the River Beas near what is now Tarn Taran.

+Before becoming a disciple of Guru Nanak and following the Sikh way of life as Angad, Lehna was a religious teacher of Khadur and a priest at a temple dedicated to the goddess Durga.
+His family had also been worshipers of Durga.
+He also embarked on many religious pilgrimages.
+On one of these pilgrimages, he happened to pass by the settlement of Kartarpur, that had been established by Nanak, on the way to his ultimate destination.
+It is said that a dialogue then occurred there between Lehna and Nanak, in-which the former was left with a deeply positive impression of the latter.
+Thereafter, Lehna remained at Kartarpur for six years serving his newfound spiritual master.

-Before becoming a disciple of Guru Nanak and following the Sikh way of life as Angad, Lehna was a religious teacher of Khadur who followed goddess Durga.
-Bhai Lehna in his late 20s sought out Guru Nanak, became his disciple, and displayed deep and loyal service to his Guru for about six to seven years in Kartarpur and renounced the Hindu way of life.
+Lehna in his late 20s sought out Guru Nanak, became his disciple, and displayed deep and loyal service to his Guru for about six to seven years in Kartarpur and renounced the Hindu way of life.